D-Robotics/rdk_doc_en/docs/toolchain_development/beginner.md

 ### Model Verification

-If the floating-point model sample is ready, follow the steps below to verify the model to ensure that it complies with the support constraints of the Horizon RDK X3 processor.
+If the floating-point model sample is ready, follow the steps below to verify the model to ensure that it complies with the support constraints of the D-Robotics RDK X3 processor.

 -   Enter the yolov5s model directory of the floating-point model conversion example